Skip to content

 pub mod SwitchContract {

-use components::switchable::switchable_component;
+use super::switchable_component;

 component!(path: switchable_component, storage: switch, event: SwitchableEvent);